 Easterseals MORC is always looking for ways to improve our services or to create new strategies to help people in recovery.
-Your child's/family's input and involvement are very important to the quality of our services.
+Your input and involvement are very important to the quality of our services.
 We want and need your help to evaluate how well we are doing.
 Some of the things that your comments and suggestions help us determine include:

-- How helpful specific services and programs are to your child/family - What services your child/family wants or needs the most - How to make sure your child/family get the services needed in a timely manner - How to make the best use of resources that we have - Whether our employees are respectful of your child's/family's rights
+- How helpful specific services and programs are to you - What services you want or need the most - How to make sure you get the services you need in a timely manner - How to make the best use of resources that we have - Whether our employees are respectful of your rights